Definition of MySQL AES_Encrypt

-Let us illustrate some examples to show the MySQL AES_Encrypt() function working as follows:
+Let us illustrate some examples to show the MySQL AES_Encrypt() function works as follows:

 1. Executing AES_Encrypt() function on a string by SELECT statement:

-The SELECT statement is used with the MySQL AES_Encrypt() to find the outcome and encrypting the string in MySQL server.
+The MySQL AES_Encrypt() uses the SELECT statement to find the outcome and encrypt the string in the MySQL server.

 2. Executing AES_Encrypt() function on a bigger string by SELECT statement: